-Nick Mattiske reviews two new books (by Richard Harries and Alan Jacobs) featuring acclaimed writers W.H.
+Nick Mattiske reviews two books (by Richard Harries and Alan Jacobs) featuring acclaimed writers W.H.
 Auden and T.S.
 Eliot, primarily for their work in thinking about the role of writers and artists in speaking into modernity about the deeper questions.

 Harries writes from within Christianity, as it were, but the various writers he discusses in the chapters of Haunted by Christ inhabit the fringes of the faith, the ragged edges where the secular world gnaws away at old certainties but where the interesting stuff happens.